Maariv: Concluding prayers

 From the beginning of Elul through Hoshanah Rabbah (and outside of Israel, on Shemini Atzeret as well), most Nusach Ashkenaz communities recite Psalm 27, which contains many allusions to the Days of Awe and Sukkot.
 This is again followed by the mourner's Kaddish.
 In a house of mourning, many communities conclude the service with Psalm 16 or Psalm 49.
 In the Western Ashkenazic rite (as well as some German and Hungarian communities following the Eastern Ashkenazic rite), Psalms 24, 8 and 28 are recited when maariv is recited after nightfall; these can be followed by a Mourners Kaddish if needed (since these communities usually only allow one mourner to recite each Kaddish).

 Additions

 Friday night

+In most communities, the verses normally recited before barekhu are omitted, and the service begins with barekhu.

+In most communities (except Chabad, those who follow the Vilna Gaon, and some Baladi Yemenites), the verses Exodus 31:16-17 are recited proceeding half kaddish before the Amidah.